 At Augsburg University, we are "guided by the faith and values of the Lutheran Church."
 Because of this tradition, we seek to support individuals who are exploring, questioning, and deepening their faith.
 Augsburg advocates for and develops an environment where people are encouraged to discover and share their gifts for the sake of the world.
 As a university of the church, we emphasize the development of this through attending to the sacred, living into radical hospitality, and shaping community.
-The university pastors, Muslim Student Advisor, and campus ministry staff have offices in Foss, Lobeck, Miles Center for Worship, Drama, and Communication and are available for spiritual guidance, counseling, support, or information.
+The University Pastors, Muslim Student Program Associate, and campus ministry staff have offices in Foss, Lobeck, Miles Center for Worship, Drama, and Communication and are available for spiritual guidance, counseling, support, vocational discernment or information.

 Our concern for spiritual care is evident in the opportunities we encourage and provide for students to explore their own faith.
-Daily worship, Wednesday Night Holy Communion, Bible studies, community outreach, retreats, peace and justice events, concerts and gatherings, Friday prayer, and interfaith initiatives are examples of the wide variety of activities on campus.
+Daily weekday worship, Wednesday Night Holy Communion, Bible studies, community outreach, retreats, peace and justice events, concerts and gatherings, Friday Jummah Prayer, and interfaith initiatives are examples of the wide variety of activities on campus.